Four-star RB recruit James Simon commits to Texas football over LSU, Notre Dame

 — Hayes Fawcett (@Hayesfawcett3) May 29, 2024

-A Shrevport, Louisiana product, Simon goes to school at Calvary Baptist Academy and is the 5th ranked RB in Louisiana and 10th nationally.
-He measures in at 6-foot, 197 pounds and rushed for 1,600 yards and 21 touchdowns on 191 carries this past season.
+A Shrevport, La., product, Simon goes to school at Calvary Baptist Academy and is the 5th-ranked RB in Louisiana and 10th nationally.
+He measures in at 6 feet, 197 pounds and rushed for 1,600 yards and 21 touchdowns on 191 carries this past season.

 This article originally appeared on Austin American-Statesman: James Simon, four-star RB recruit commits to Texas football